lachuoi/lachuoi/README.md

 ---
 Project LACHUOI is named after the Vietnamese word "lá chuối", meaning banana leaf.
-Licensed under the AGPL v3.
+Licensed under the AGPL v3, unless otherwise noted in the app/service directory or its files.